A Guide to Investing in Porto, Portugal Real Estate for Sale

 Property purchase fees and taxes in Portugal

-When buying property in Porto, Portugal, you will be liable for paying taxes during the purchase process and annual taxes as a property owner.
-The Property Purchase Tax (IMT) is levied during purchase and ranges from 0 to 10 percent based on property price, location, type, and intended use.
+When buying houses for sale in Porto, you will be liable for paying taxes during the purchase process and annual taxes as a property owner.
+The Property Purchase Tax (IMT) is levied during purchase and ranges from 0 to 8 percent based on property price, location, type, and intended use.
 A fixed rate of 10 percent applies if the buyer is linked to blacklisted jurisdictions.

 Additional fees include agency fees, VAT, Stamp Duty at 0.8 percent, and Notary fees between €500 and €1,000.
 Post-purchase, you’ll pay the annual Immovable Property Tax (IMI), which ranges from 0.3 to 0.45 percent for urban properties (which can go up to 0.5 percent in certain situations) and 0.8 percent for rural buildings.
 Properties valued over €600,000 incur the Additional IMI (AIMI), with rates ranging from 0.7 to 1.5 percent depending on the value of the property.
 You can learn more in our Property Taxes in Portugal guide.